top of page

 What to Do in Europe With Kids

 Tip 1: Plan in advance As we stated in the first part, a successful family vacation depends on your already established family dynamics and how much prep you put into the process.
-Before you leave, plan local activities that will introduce your child to the culture they will see: restaurants, museums, US cities that resemble European cities and maybe some apps that introduce the language.
-Also, some cruise ports will introduce a child to foreign travel.
-Even a trip to Quebec can help prepare.
+Before you leave, plan local activities that will introduce your child to the culture they will see: restaurants, museums, fairs, festivals, etc.

 What to Do in Europe With Kids

-Tip 2: Is it right for everyone?
-It is difficult to travel with children, but even more so with children under 3.
-Also, consider those with disabilities.
+Also, consider those children with disabilities.
 There are stairs, canals, cobblestone alleys, steep streets and hotels and train stations without no elevators.
 Wheel chairs, strollers, canes and crutches are often not accommodated.

 travel with kids